adlwm00/CleanProj/CodeBook.md

 CODE BOOK - AVGREADINGS

-NOTE: On discussion forums, a TA recommended using the codebook from Quiz 1 as inspiration.
+NOTE: In discussion forums, a TA recommended using the codebook from Quiz 1 as inspiration.
 This codebook mainly follows what was presented there.
 More information beyond the variable listing is found in the README.md.
 It wasn't all that clear to me what was supposed to go in the CodeBook